confluentinc/confluent-kafka-python/README.md

 **NOTE:** The pre-built Linux wheels do NOT contain SASL Kerberos/GSSAPI support.
-          If you need SASL Kerberos/GSSAPI support you must install librdkafka and its dependencies using the repositories below and then build confluent-kafka  using the command in the "Install from source from PyPi" section below.
+          If you need SASL Kerberos/GSSAPI support you must install librdkafka and its dependencies using the repositories below and then build confluent-kafka using the instructions in the
+          "Install from source" section below.

 **Install AvroProducer and AvroConsumer**

     $ pip install "confluent-kafka[avro]"

-**Install from source from PyPi**
+**Install from source**
-*(requires librdkafka + dependencies to be installed separately)*:

-    $ pip install --no-binary :all: confluent-kafka

-For source install, see *Prerequisites* below.
+For source install, see the *Install from source* section in [INSTALL.md](INSTALL.md).

 Broker Compatibility